-Privacy and security concerns are slowing adoption of genomic testing, in turn limiting its ability to produce insights and better various healthcare procedures and processes.
+Challenges around protecting genetic data are slowing adoption of genomic testing, limiting its ability to produce insights and better various healthcare procedures and processes.

 Clinical trial research is one of the most costly parts of modern healthcare, with each trial valued at $100 million on average, pushing up the cost of developing a single new drug to up to $2.6 billion.

 The federal government has implemented a plan to spend $4 billion to sequence and study a million people in the US, providing them with results as a participation reward.

 This is a response to the vast potential of genome testing to enable better diagnosis, disease prevention, and personalized therapies.
 Once genomic data is in the hands of researchers, identification, diagnosis, and treatment can be dramatically enhanced, driving financial opportunities for all facets of the health industry.
 Genomic testing allows for precision medicine, which not only improves the level of care provided but also generates cost savings for health providers.
 Through genomic, testing providers can circumvent many expensive tests and lead much more efficiently to a pinpointed diagnosis.
 In fact, one study of 1,000 subjects revealed that practices can save $1,100-1,600 per patient annually by performing genomic testing.

 As an indication of its potential, the market has grown rapidly and dramatically; whereby in 2001 the first human genome was sequenced at a cost of $3 billion and today the same process can cost anywhere between $1000-$10,000.

 Despite these numbers, genomic testing is seeing slow adoption rates due to cost and privacy concerns.
 While costs have decreased, the price of full testing is still outside many consumers’ capacities.
 Additionally, reimbursement is not always immediately accessible for genomic testing.
 There is significant variance between coverage plans across states and different providers, with the lack of standardization making reimbursement difficult.